This page is designed to answer the following questions:

 Therefore, this information will vary between individual managers – some managers may be responsible for all of the organisation’s resources, whilst others may only be responsible for a small subset of resources.
 For example, you may be responsible for a large team of staff but not be in control of any financial resources, so all purchases have to be cleared with senior management.

-An exercise that you may find useful is to split a sheet of paper into three columns with the headings financial, physical and human.
-Under each heading, write down the resources that you are responsible for.
+An exercise that you may find useful is to create a three-columned table with the headings financial, physical and human.
+Under each heading, identify the resources that you are responsible for.
 For example:

 Being responsible for the management of resources also means identifying and implementing potential improvements.